Family reconciles with friend who killed their son, reaches deal to keep him out of prison - NewsBreak

 According to the report, one of the boys said “let’s go scare Bradley.”
 Then they brought the gun into the room where Hulett was playing computer games.

-The report said Bevan had the gun and was “waiving it around.”
+The report said Bevan had the gun and was “waving it around.”

 “What if it’s loaded?” he asked before the firearm went off.